raspberrypilearning/build-your-own-weather-station/en/step_11.md

 Next, add connections for the  DS18B20 probe.
 You can be sneaky and make use of unused screw terminals on one of the RJ11 breakout boards: the rainfall gauge only uses the two centre pins of the connector so the 2 outer on either side are free.

+- Power off the Pi and remove the HAT.

 - Solder a 4.7K resistor in the bottom area as shown.
 Your RJ11 breakout board will need to sit just above this so try to seat the resistor so that it is flat against the top of the Adafruit board and not poking up in the end.

 ![](images/ada_3.png)